tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 If the gateway unexpectedly does not support Chunked OHTTP, then the request will fail as if OHTTP as a whole were not supported.
-If clients retry requests with the non-chunked media type, it is possible for different clients to have an inconsistent view of which variant to use, which could be used to identify clients.
+If clients retry requests with the non-chunked media type, it is possible for different clients to have an inconsistent view of which variant to use, which could be used to partition client anonymity sets.

 Chunked OHTTP requests and responses SHOULD include the `Incremental` header field {{!INCREMENTAL=I-D.kazuho-httpbis-incremental-http}}